South Africa: Over 15,000 South African Health Workers' Jobs Are At Risk As U.S. Cuts Aid

 These organisations were assisting patients "who often could not access services in a general [health] setting".

-Walters says the reasons given for the termination of these programs vary across organisations and countries.
+Walters said the reasons given for the termination of these programmes vary across organisations and countries.

 Appeal to private sector